deutschestextarchiv/dtabf/readme.md

 To access the RNG schema and further accompanying information see: http://www.deutschestextarchiv.de/doku/basisformat/schema.html

-For instructions on the conversion of the DTABf-documentation
-source files in DITA to Webhelp responsive output see ./howto/whr_howto_oXygen.txt
+For instructions on the conversion of the DTABf-documentation source files in DITA to Webhelp responsive output see ./documentation/export/webhelp_responsive/howto_oXygen.txt

 ---
 # Publishers and Responsibilities

-PUBLISHER: Deutsches Textarchiv, Berlin-Brandenburgische Akademie der Wissenschaften, Jägerstr.
+PUBLISHER: Deutsches Textarchiv, Berlin-Brandenburg Academy of Sciences and Humanities, Jaegerstr.
 22/23, 10117 Berlin, Germany (http://www.deutschestextarchiv.de)

 * 	FORMAT: Matthias Boenig, Alexander Geyken, Susanne Haaf,